TommehM/pybot/README.md

-Python IRC bot by Tom McLoughlin
+A simple Python IRC bot